Denmark & Canada

 Who is Virus Help Denmark and what do they do - a simple presentation:

-Jan Andersen: Webmaster, keeps track off what's going on, thus supporting
+Jan Andersen: Webmaster, keeps track off what's going on, and supporting Amiga users

 Torben Danoe: PC-guy.

 Jan Nielsen: PC-guy, works with Torben and supports PC-users and the PC-Disk.

 Lars P. Kristensen:Amiga user supporter, translator, and "PR"-guy